 - UEC - 3 subjects at grade B including Mathematics

-|STPM||Passed STPM with gred C in at least 3 subjects (including Maths) AND credit in Maths in SPM or equivalent
+STPM: Minimum 2Cs (including credit in Maths) AND credit in Maths in SPM or equivalent

 UEC: Pass with minimum B in 5 subjects (including English and Maths)

-Australian Year 12: Pass with average of 55 and credit in Maths in SPM or equivalent
+Australian Year 12: Pass with average of 55 and credit in Additional Maths in SPM or equivalent

 South Australian Matriculation (SAM): Pass 5 subjects with minimum TER score of of 55 or an average of 55

 NSW High School Certificate (HSC): Pass with ATAR 55 (minimum 10 units) including Maths and no subjects score below 50

 How long is a Degree or Diploma in Computer Science / IT?